 You might also find our Database Help Guide useful.

 You can request books from the different CSU libraries to be sent to you or ask for a chapter of a book to be digitised: Requesting items and digitisations.
-As a honour student you can also request articles through Interlibrary Loans.
+You can also request articles through Interlibrary Loans.